juanjoss/juanjoss/README.md

 ## Hi 👋

-My name is Juan, I'm from Argentina and I'm programmer.
+My name is Juan, I'm a programmer from Argentina.

 * Currently finishing a systems engineering degree at UNLPAM.
-* I like **backend engineering**.
+* I'm interested in **backend engineering** stuff.

 ## Projects